Charis Thompson: Career

 She has written on stem cell research, biodiversity conservation, and population.
 She is the author of Good Science: the Ethical Choreography of Stem Cell Research (MIT Press 2013).

 Thompson has degrees from the Science Studies program University of California, San Diego (Ph.D.) and Oxford University (BA Hons).

 She was a National Science Foundation postdoctoral fellow at Cornell University's Science, Technology, & Society Department, and Assistant Professor at the University of Illinois at Urbana-Champaign and Harvard University.

 She has been a visitor at the Institute for Research on Women and Gender at the University of Michigan and at the Centre de Sociologie de l'Innovation, École Supérieure des Mines de Paris.

 Personal life

-She is married to Sir Philip Campbell, editor-in-chief of Springer Nature.
 She is a recipient of the Distinguished Teaching Award from the UC Berkeley Social Science Division.

 In 2017, she was awarded an honorary doctorate by the Norwegian University of Science and Technology (NTNU).